ajarara/sops-file.el/README.md

   (sops-file-auto-mode 1))
 ```

-After we cut a version we'll be on melpa{-stable}
+After we cut a version we'll be on melpa{-stable}.

 # usage
 Without any configuration, users can simply do `M-x format-find-file`, select the file, then select format `sops-file`.
-Users can also, when visiting a file literally, `M-x format-decode-buffer`.
+Users can also, when visiting a file literally, `M-x format-decode-buffer` and select `sops-file` as the format.

 `sops-file-auto-mode` is a global minor mode that attaches a hook to yaml-mode and installs an entry into auto-mode-alist, so that regular `M-x find-file`s apply the format (whether yaml-mode is installed or not).
-If creation rules are lax, then sops-file will consider any yaml file (excepting a .sops.yaml hard-coded exclusion) as a sops file and will apply the format!
+If creation rules are lax, then sops-file will consider any yaml file as a sops file and will apply the format!

 Users are welcome to attach `sops-file-entry-hook` to any major mode they like: if sops-file determines that this file is managed, sops-file will attempt to apply the format encoding.
-On decyption failure we write to *sops-file-error*.
+On decyption failure we write to `*sops-file-error*`.

-Users can also use this to create sops files for the first time, simply do `M-x format-find-file` on a new file: provided sops has a creation rule for it you should be fine.
+Users can also use this to create sops files for the first time, simply do `M-x format-find-file` on a new file: provided there is a creation_rule for the path it will never hit disk decrypted.

 # api
 Users shouldn't need to integrate with sops-file through writing code: for now it exposes no hooks and integrates with emacs directly.
 It might be useful to think of this package as: